xbeat/Glitch-Community/CONTRIBUTING.md

 ## Creating a Pull Request

-( Do this once per remix/PR)
+_(Do this once per remix/PR)_

-( We're going to add a branch named after your remix, and set up a remote endpoint pointed at its git repo in glitch )
+We're going to add a branch named after your remix, and set up a remote endpoint pointed at its git repo in glitch.
+We're using `my-remix` as a placeholder for whatever your

 In this example, we're assuming that your remix lives at `glitch.com/~my-remix` ; adjust the text below to replace "my-remix" with your actual project name.